flyntwp/flynt-docs/content/documentation/components/static-assets.md

 </div>
 ```

-## Using Static Assets in CSS
+## Using Static Assets in Styles
-To use a static asset in CSS, the path to the file must be included relative to the root of the theme.
+To use static assets in style files, the path to the file must be included relative to the root of the theme.
 For example:

 ```
 ├── flynt-starter-theme